dansteren/dfx/README.md

-# dfx README
+# dfx

-This is the README for your extension "dfx".
-After writing up a brief description, we recommend including the following sections.
+VS Code Extension for interacting with the dfx cli utility.

 ## Features